Hotels, Hotels - Design, New York

 The hotel’s popular restaurant Blue Ribbon Sushi Izakaya on the same level serves its own take on Japanese dishes alongside fried chicken and grilled NY strip steak and the Grand Buffet Brunch on the weekend sounds particularly tempting.

-If you’re in the mood for a different type of cuisine, Thompson LES is in a prime spot for sampling some of New York’s most exciting restaurants – we ate at the nearby La Esquina, The Meatball Shop and Pulino’s.
+If you’re in the mood for a different type of cuisine, SIXTY LES is in a prime spot for sampling some of New York’s most exciting restaurants – we ate at the nearby La Esquina, The Meatball Shop and Pulino’s.

 Above Allen

-A special perk of staying at Thompson LES is access to Above Allen, the exclusive members terrace lounge with great views over the city.
+A special perk of staying at SIXTY LES is access to Above Allen, the exclusive members terrace lounge with great views over the city.
 Sadly Above Allen is usually closed on the day that we visited, otherwise we would have visited for a nightcap.

 The hotel’s rooftop pool is surely the coolest in New York and it’s a real downtown hotspot when the sun comes out.
 Guests can swim over an Andy Warhol filmstrip and soak up some rays with a cocktail and light bites on the striking orange loungers.